NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 ## What's Next: Peer Review

 After submitting this lab, you will participate in a **peer review** activity.
 You will be assigned submissions from your classmates to review and provide constructive feedback.
-This is an important professional skill—learning to evaluate security analyses and provide helpful, actionable feedback to colleagues.
+This is an important professional skill learning to evaluate security analyses and provide helpful, actionable feedback to colleagues.

 More details about the peer review process will be provided after the submission deadline.